cokebdj/capstone_airflow/README.md

 The aim of the project is to process data from a S3 bucket in csv format into tables in Redshift.
 This tables could be useful for the operation team of the company that demands this system.
 Examples of case uses are defined in the appropriate section.

 Technologies that are involved in this project are:
-* Amazon S3: storage system from AWS
+* Amazon S3: storage system from AWS.
 * Airflow: orchestrator of ETL processes.
 * Redshift: distributed SQL database from AWS.